1982 German Grand Prix

 The 1982 German Grand Prix was a Formula One motor race held at the Hockenheimring on 8 August 1982.
+It was the twelfth race of the 1982 Formula One World Championship.

+The race was overshadowed by an accident during qualifying in which Drivers' Championship leader Didier Pironi heavily crashed his Ferrari, sustaining severe leg injuries that ultimately ended his Formula One career.

-It was won by Patrick Tambay for Scuderia Ferrari.
-René Arnoux finished second in a Renault with Keke Rosberg third for Williams.
-This was the last race for Didier Pironi as he crashed heavily during qualifying sustaining injuries ending his championship hopes.
+The 45-lap race was won by Pironi's teammate Patrick Tambay, with René Arnoux second in a Renault and Keke Rosberg third in a Williams-Ford.

 Report

 Qualifying

 Hockenheim had been modified from the year before, with the first chicane being made slower and another chicane added to slow cars through the very fast Ostkurve.
 Didier Pironi set the fastest practice time, but was seriously injured in qualifying for this Grand Prix and never raced in Formula One again.
 With the track wet thanks to persistent showers, Pironi was on a quick lap when his Ferrari hit the back of Alain Prost's slow moving Renault at high speed, vaulting over the top of it before landing tail-first and cartwheeling to a stop in eerie similarity to Gilles Villeneuve's fatal accident earlier in the season.
 Pironi survived but suffered severe leg injuries that sidelined him for the rest of the year.
 He never managed to return to Formula One and died in 1987.
 Pironi's accident also had a profound effect on Prost who never forgot the sight of the Ferrari flying over his car, the crash firming his views on the danger of driving Formula One cars in the wet, where visibility was virtually zero when following behind another car.

 Thanks to Hockenheim's long straights, the turbocharged cars were overwhelmingly dominant in qualifying.
 Not only did turbocharged cars take up the first six grid positions, but the utmost proof of this was how Riccardo Patrese, who placed 6th in the turbocharged Brabham-BMW, was 2.9 seconds faster than the fastest non-turbo qualifier, Michele Alboreto in 7th driving a Ford-Cosworth powered Tyrrell.
 The Toleman pair of Derek Warwick and Teo Fabi could not use the turbocharged Hart engines to their advantage, with Warwick only managing 14th position and Fabi failing to qualify.